danwing/metadata/draft-rw-flow-metadata.md

 ### Application Treatment

 Application would mark a packet important when it needs the network to treat the packet with greater preference compared to the unmarked packets.
-An example of this interpretation is specified in the {{examples}} section.
+An example of this interpretation is specified in {{examples-h2n}}.

 ### Encoding